 Tim Wise is a good man who is justifiably angry and extremely articulate about his area of expertise, white privilege.
 And I’m not saying that he’s wrong on this issue (the broader issue is not about right and wrong; it’s about innocence and experience.)

 But look at his language, look at the sarcasm.
-Look at how he lumps families who question the dominant (Cui bono?) paradigm together with right-wing loonies.
+Look at how he lumps anyone who questions the dominant (Cui bono?) paradigm together with right-wing loonies.
 In his mind they are all conspiracy theorists, and they deserve nothing but ridicule.
+This is false equivalence (see below).
 And I’ve found that his opinions, and worse, his tone, are quite characteristic of opinion pieces I’ve seen recently on normally reliable websites such as Moveon.org and Alternet.
 Ridicule is a tool of the gatekeepers.

 The issue is most certainly not about right and left.
 But Look at Tim’s assumptions: by using the language of the gatekeepers, he is demonizing these people, and in the world of polar opposites that he seems to have fallen into, either you are with us on every issue or you are not to be trusted on any issue.

 Change the terminology just a little, and we are back in the language of the American frontier, where you are either among the elect inside the innocent community, or you represent the dark (ironic, considering Tim’s huge heart on the race issue) evil on the outside that is inscrutable: we just can’t understand why they hate us so.